Accreditation and monitoring – December 2023

 Each agency must keep track of the user accounts created to access and manage the RCWR.
 It is essential that the agency’s Primary Administrator is current as this is the contact used by our office.
 If an employee leaves the agency or no longer requires access to the RCWR, the user account must be end dated.

-The Primary and General administrator user guide includes details of each of the user types and instructions on how to create and end date users.
+The Primary and General administrator user guide (PDF, 1.30MB) includes details of each of the user types and instructions on how to create and end date users.

 Data remediation or issues